Previous Page Next Page

 If an operation employee administers any medication to a child under circumstances other than those described above, the intake specialist assesses an intake or an I&R DCL Standards Compliance.
 If the child suffered any serious negative effects from the medication (for example, seizures), the intake specialist assesses an intake for PHAB.
 If the child does not sustain any or has only minor effects (such as drowsiness), the intake specialist assesses an I&R DCL Standards Compliance.

-8740 When a Victim Was At Least 14 Years Old
+8740 When a Victim Is 14 Years Old or Older

-When a victim was at least 14 years old at the time of the incident, the intake specialist completes an I&R DCL Standards Compliance and does the following:
+Day Care Investigations (DCI) does not have jurisdiction to investigate abuse, neglect, or exploitation of a victim who is 14 years or older at the time of the incident.
+The intake specialist completes an I&R DCL Standards Compliance and does as follows:

 • Assesses for other DFPS, CCR, or PI programs.

-• If none of DFPS, CCR, or PI has jurisdiction, completes an I&R Non-FPS Criminal Matter Referred to Law or an I&R of the most appropriate type.
+• Completes an additional I&R Non-FPS Criminal Matter Referred to Law or an I&R of the most appropriate type, if DFPS, CCR, or PI does not have jurisdiction..

-When a victim was under 14 years old at the time of the incident, the intake specialist assesses the report using standard procedures.
+When a victim is under 14 years old at the time of the incident, the intake specialist assesses the report using standard procedures.

-The intake specialist designates the oldest child who is a victim as the oldest victim (OV) even if the victim is 14 years old or older at the time of the report.
+The intake specialist designates in IMPACT the oldest child who is a victim as the oldest victim (OV), even if the victim is 14 years old or older at the time of the report.

-8750 Reports of a Sex Offender in a DCR Setting
+8750 Assessing Reports of an Alleged Sex Offender in a DCR Setting

-The intake specialist uses the following table to determine the appropriate action, whether the in-home day care is regulated or unregulated.
-The intake specialist completes a report based on the following variables:
+The intake specialist uses the following table to determine the appropriate assessment and completes a report based on the following variables, whether or not the day care operation is regulated:

 Outcry